Michele Alboreto: Death

 An Audi R8 as it appeared in 2001 when Alboreto was testing at the EuroSpeedway Lausitz.

 In late April 2001, Alboreto and a small group of Audi engineers travelled to the EuroSpeedway Lausitz near Dresden in eastern Germany to perform a series of tests on an Audi R8 in preparation for their participation at the 24 Hours of Le Mans in June.
 Alboreto mainly drove the car in the area of the facility that is used for public racing events, using the tri-oval for quicker laps and the Grand Prix circuit for slower laps, but some testing also took place within the limits of the adjacent proving ground, which features an elongated oval track with two long straights.

 Around 5.30 p.m. local time on 25 April 2001, Alboreto accelerated the R8 along one of the two long straights at the proving ground.
 When the car reached the speed of approximately 300 kph, its left rear tyre failed.
 The R8 was subsequently launched into the air, somersaulting over the Armco barrier and landing inverted.
 The car's landing caused Alboreto's head to strike the ground, killing him instantly.
 Initially, Audi gave no reason for the crash, stating the R8 had "already completed thousands of test kilometres on numerous circuits without any problems."
-Five days later, an investigation into the accident was reported to have concluded.
+Five days later, the conclusions of an investigation into the accident were reported.
 The tyre failure was attributed to a gradual loss of air pressure, caused by a loose screw that had found its way into the tyre.
 As there was no indication of a mechanical problem or driver error, the tyre failure was determined to be the sole cause of the crash.
 The finding motivated Audi to expedite the implementation of a new sensor-based TPMS in their racecars.

 Alboreto's death brought much anguish among his family and friends who had longed for him to give up racing due to its dangerous nature.
 Michele's cousin Marisa told Italian news agency ANSA, "You can't imagine what we're going through as a family.
 We're really distraught."